Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ### Viewing What Happened in Snowflake

-The [Query History](https://docs.snowflake.com/en/user-guide/ui-snowsight-activity.html#query-history) in Snowflake is a very power feature, that logs every query run against your Snowflake account, no matter which tool or process initiated it.
+The [Query History](https://docs.snowflake.com/en/user-guide/ui-snowsight-activity.html#query-history) in Snowflake is a very powerful feature, that logs every query run against your Snowflake account, no matter which tool or process initiated it.
 And this is especially helpful when working with client tools and APIs.

 The stored procedure we invoked in the previous step `LOAD_DAILY_CITY_METRICS_SP` would be logged in the Query History tab in the Snowsight UI.